Easy-to-read medicine information about gabapentin – what it is, how to take gabapentin safely and possible side effects.

 - Timing: Take gabapentin at the same times each day.
 You can take gabapentin with or without food.
 Try taking gabapentin with food if it makes you feel sick (nausea).

 - Swallow the capsules whole, with a glass of water.
 If you have problems swallowing the capsule, you can open it and mix the contents with apple sauce or orange juice, just before taking it.
 The capsule contents have an unpleasant taste.

 - Limit or avoid alcohol while taking gabapentin.
 Taking gabapentin and alcohol can make your more sleepy, drowsy or dizzy.

-- If you are taking gabapentin for pain, it will not relieve pain immediately – it may take a few days before you start noticing a reduction in pain.
+- Pain relief is not immediate.
+If you are taking gabapentin for pain, it will not relieve pain immediately – it may take a few days before you start noticing a reduction in pain.

-- If you think gabapentin is not working for you, do not stop taking it suddenly; speak to your doctor or nurse before stopping.
-It is usually best to stop taking gabapentin slowly to avoid side effects.
+- Keep taking gabapentin regularly.
+If you think gabapentin is not working for you, do not stop taking it suddenly.
+Stopping treatment suddenly can cause side effects.
+Speak to your doctor or nurse before stopping.
+It is usually best to stop taking gabapentin slowly.